A recipe for Jack-O-Lantern Carrot Rice! Rice is simmered in carrot juice and decorated into Jack-O-Lanterns with pieces of nori and green onion.

 Jack-O-Lantern Carrot Rice

-Use a craft knife, paring knife, or scissors to cut desired jack-o-lantern shapes out of nori.
+- Use a craft knife, paring knife, scissors, or stencils to cut desired jack-o-lantern shapes out of nori.

-Discard the white and light green sections of green onion.
-Cut the dark green blades into 1 inch pieces.
+- Discard the white and light green sections of green onion.
+Cut the dark green blades into 1 inch (2.5 centimeter) pieces.

 - Place a small bowl of water next to work surface.
 Wet hands and form handful-sized scoops of rice into a ball.
 If desired, wrap the rice in plastic wrap to help form a round shape.

 - Optionally, use a string to press into the sides of the ball to make the ribs of the pumpkin (ridges running from top to bottom).

 - Carefully press the cut out nori pieces in desired pattern on the front of each ball of rice.

 - Gently push the end of the green onion piece into the top to make the stem.